Shreeyash-iitr/Virtual_Trial_Room/README.md

    <img src='images/secy.png' width = 400>
   <h2> Abstract</h2>

    Virtual trial room is a simple human machine interface.
-Actually it's a coded software ehich gives you the feel of           virtual world.
 The basic idea for designing virtual trial room was to give user a interface to virtually try the dresses     of his/her choice.
 I have used Xbox Kinect as my sensor to detect body movements and gestures.
 I used processing for         frontend interface.